Laos Special Experience Trekking To Remote Area - 14 Days

 DAY 10 - Phongsaly – 400 years old Tea Plantation – Muang Khua ( B , L , D )

 Transfer from Phongsali to Ban Komaen: 30 mins Transfer from Ban Komaen to Muang Khua: 4.5 hours

-After breakfast, visit the famous 400-year-old tea plantation, located in the village of Ban Komaen, about a 30 minute drive south of Phongsaly.
+After breakfast, visit the famous 400-year-old tea plantation, located in the village of Ban Komaen, about a 30-minute drive south of Phongsaly.
 According to some tea experts, this village has some of the oldest tea trees in the world.
 The large root system of the old trees extends deep into the mineral-rich soil and gives ‘Phongsaly Tea’ its specific aroma and taste.
 The oldest trees stand 6 m high with a stem up to 30 cm in diameter.
 These are regularly cut and kept to a reasonable size by the Phunoy people, climbing to pick the precious leaves.
 They then process and sell this rare tea in cigar-shaped tubes.
 The road to Ban Komaen passes through more recent tea plantations and offers a stunning view of Phongsaly and surrounding mountains.
-In the village a newly built tea-tasting shop serves food and sells the 400-year-old tea.
+In the village, a newly built tea-tasting shop serves food and sells 400-year-old tea.
 You can also explore the temple with its characteristic Buddha statue with big ears.
-Next take a 4 hour drive to Muang Khua with a stop en route to have lunch in a local restaurant (not included).
-Upon arrival, check-into the hotel until dinner.
+Next, take a 4-hour drive to Muang Khua with a stop en route to have lunch in a local restaurant (not included).
+Upon arrival, check into the hotel until dinner.
 Tonight’s dinner is included at a local restaurant, overlooking the Nam Ou River.